yury-lysogorskiy/lammps/doc/src/Howto_thermostat.rst

 .. note::

-   Only the nvt fixes perform time integration, meaning they update the velocities and positions of particles due to forces and velocities respectively.
+   Only the nvt and langevin/gjf fixes perform time integration, meaning they update the velocities and positions of particles due to forces and velocities respectively.
 The other thermostat fixes only adjust velocities; they do NOT perform time integration updates.
 Thus they should be used in